suffolklibraries/sljekyll/help/opening-times-and-holidays/index.md

 We close for [all UK public holidays](https://www.gov.uk/bank-holidays), including Good Friday and Easter Sunday.

-We also close for one extra day over Christmas. **This year we will be closed on 27 December**.
+We also close for one extra day over Christmas.